y00628/harry-potter-graph-neo4j-rag/README.md

 ### 2. Query Retrieval

-After setting up the knowledge graph using `kg.py`, you can run the `harry_potter_rag.py` script to explicit retrieve relevant information from the knowledge graph.
+After setting up the knowledge graph using `kg.py`, you can run the `harry_potter_rag.py` script to retrieve relevant information.

 #### Retrieve Schema